dmpop/bash-pubkit/README.md

     - role: editor
       text: Sarah Jones

-The last entries define the identifier, the publisher, and copyrights.
+The last entries define the identifier, the publisher, and copyright.
 These entries are only relevant if the book has been published.

     identifier:
     - scheme: DOI